lludo/SwiftSunburstDiagram/SunburstDiagram/README.md

 - [ ] Add selection callbacks
 - [ ] Refactor arc color management to have better flexibility
 - [ ] Add rounded corners option for arcs with margins?

-## Inspirations

-This project has been inspired by the [DaisyDisk](https://daisydiskapp.com/) UI and the Apple SwiftUI [Building Custom Views with SwiftUI](https://developer.apple.com/videos/play/wwdc2019/237/) WWDC2019 session.